-Below that is a present-day photo of Dot's 61st St. & Normal Blvd. apartment building, where she lived with her mom, Pauline, her dad, Louis, her sister Louise (aka “Sis”), and her younger brother, also Lou, but who everyone called “Son.”
+Below that is a modern-day photo of Dot's 61st St. & Normal Blvd. apartment building, where she lived with her mom and dad, sister and brother.

 Candid photographers: In the 1940s and 50s, and even into the 60s, there was a good chance that couples leaving a theater or restaurant in the evening would suddenly find a man with a camera facing them and shooting their picture.
 They would then be handed a card with information on where they could obtain the photograph as a keepsake, for a small fee, like Jim and Dot did.

 The Jan.
 1, 1945 Time magazine cover featured “Man of the Year” General Dwight Eisenhower.

 “Today was quite a day.

 Got up at 12 & went to the Brighton with Sunny & Sis.
 (It's 2 degrees below zero today).

 After the show, came home, wrote George Geis & read some old letters.